ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

+But to no avail.
+What is going on?
+Is there a bug in the MS Component code?

 ### Task.Delay

-You search further and find `await Task.Delay(1)`.
-You start typing `await` and the Visual Studio editor adds an `async` to your method:
+I search further and find `await Task.Delay(1)`.
+I start typing `await` and the Visual Studio editor adds an `async` to my method:

 ```csharp
     protected override async void OnInitialized()
 ```

-You complete your change.
+I complete the change.

-What you get is the opposite of what you had.  *Loading*, but no completion to `Loaded`.

 ```csharp
     protected override async void OnInitialized()